rodneyshupe/Cookbook/Recipes/Baking/Breads/BasicFlatbread.rst

 Directions
 ----------

-1. Add flour, baking powder, and salt to food processor and lock lid into place.
-Turn on processor and process until combined, about 5 seconds.
-Stop processor and remove lid.
-Add oil and lock lid back into place.
-Process until no visible streaks of oil remain, about 10 seconds.
+1. Add flour, baking powder, and salt to food processor; lock lid into place and process until combined, about 5 seconds.
+Remove lid, add oil, lock lid back into place, and process until no visible streaks of oil remain, about 10 seconds.
-2. With processor running, slowly pour water through feed tube and process until dough forms soft ball that clears sides of processor bowl, 30 to 60 seconds.
-Stop processor, remove lid, and carefully remove processor blade.
+2. With processor running, slowly pour water through feed tube and process until dough forms a soft ball that clears the sides of the bowl, 30 to 60 seconds; then stop processor, remove lid, and carefully remove the blade.
-3. Sprinkle clean counter with extra flour and coat your hands in flour.
+3. Sprinkle a clean counter with extra flour and coat your hands in flour;
-   Transfer dough to counter, knead for 30 seconds, then form dough into smooth ball.
+   transfer dough to counter, knead for 30 seconds, then form into a smooth ball.
 4. Use bench scraper to divide dough into 4 equal pieces.
-Working with 1 piece of dough at a time, shape dough into ball (click here to learn how to shape dough into balls).
-Repeat with remaining pieces of dough.
-   Cover dough balls loosely with plastic wrap.
-Let sit for 30 minutes.
+Working with 1 piece at a time, shape dough into a ball (click here to learn how to shape dough into balls), then repeat with remaining pieces.
+Cover dough balls loosely with plastic wrap and let sit for 30 minutes.
-5. When dough is ready, sprinkle extra flour on clean counter.
-Use your fingertips to gently pat 1 dough ball into 5-inch circle (keep remaining dough balls covered).
-Use rolling pin to roll dough into 9-inch circle, flouring counter as needed to prevent sticking.
-Repeat rolling with remaining dough balls.
+5. When dough is ready, sprinkle extra flour on a clean counter.
+Using your fingertips, gently pat 1 dough ball into a 5-inch circle (keep remaining balls covered), then use a rolling pin to roll it into a 9-inch circle, flouring the counter as needed to prevent sticking.
+Repeat with remaining dough balls.
-6. Heat 12-inch cast-iron skillet over medium heat for 3 minutes (skillet should be hot but not smoking).
+6. Heat 12-inch cast-iron skillet over medium heat for 3 minutes; it should be hot but not smoking.
-7. Gently prick 1 dough round all over with fork, then carefully place in skillet (ask an adult for help).
-Cook until underside is spotty brown, 1 to 2 minutes.
-Use spatula to carefully flip dough round and cook until second side is spotty brown, 1 to 2 minutes.
+7. Gently prick 1 dough round all over with a fork, then carefully place in skillet (ask an adult for help).
+Cook until underside is spotty brown, 1 to 2 minutes; flip with a spatula and cook until second side is spotty brown, 1 to 2 minutes.
-8. Use spatula to carefully transfer flatbread to plate and cover with clean dish towel to keep warm.
-Repeat with remaining dough rounds, stacking flatbreads and re-covering with towel as they finish.
+8. Transfer flatbread to a plate with the spatula and cover with a clean dish towel to keep warm.
+Repeat with remaining dough rounds, stacking flatbreads and re-covering with the towel as they finish.
 Serve warm.

 Variations
 ----------